stelligent/stelligent_commons/README.md

 under serverspec/default.

 To execute them, you must pass in the VPC_ID for all tests, and then BASTION_INGRESS except for the private VPC which has no bastion.
-The SPEC_OPTS setting will use tags to determine which test to run - so pick according to which script you have run.
+The SPEC_OPTS setting will use tags to determine which test to run - so pick the tag according to which script you have run previously.
+If you have yet to actually construct a VPC to test, these tests should fail pretty much across the board depending on what VPC_ID is specified.

     bundle install
     VPC_ID=vpc-xxxxx BASTION_INGRESS=xx.xx.xx.xx SPEC_OPTS="-t basic_two_az" bundle exec rake serverspec